Younousse Sankharé

-Younousse Sankharé (born 10 September 1989) is a Senegalese professional footballer who plays as a midfielder.
+Younousse Sankharé (born 10 September 1989) is a Senegalese professional footballer who plays as a midfielder for French Championnat National 2 club FC 93.
 Born in France, he is a former Senegal international.

 Club career

 Sankharé grew up in the northern suburbs of Paris in Val-d'Oise and joined his hometown club in 2001 arriving at the Camp des Loges as a youth player.
 After spending nearly six years in the club's youth system and the reserves, Younousse signed his first professional contract, in June 2007, agreeing to a three-year deal.

 Younousse participated in the club's pre-season earning appearances in the 2007 edition of the Emirates Cup where Paris Saint-Germain finished second.
 He made his league debut on 6 October 2007 in a match against Rennes appearing as a substitute in a 3–1 defeat.
 He earned consecutive starts the following match days playing the full 90 minutes in both a 0–0 draw against Valenciennes and a 3–2 loss to Lyon.
 After those appearances, he regularly appeared as a substitute throughout the league season, but made impressive starts in the 2007–08 edition of the Coupe de France.
 In the Round of 16, he assisted on the opening goal scored by Loris Arnaud in a 2–1 victory over SC Bastia.
 He also played the full 90 minutes in 1–0 victories over amateur side Carquefou and Amiens SC.

 The next season, Younousse's play was limited appearing in only two league matches.
 This was primarily due to the club's impressive start in league play, where they reached as high as 2nd position.
 He did make four appearances in the UEFA Cup earning starts against Turkish club Kayserispor, German club Schalke 04, and Spanish club Racing Santander.